Bvngee/SAR/README.md

 <p align="center"><em>it might not look like much; there's a lot more going than you'd think!</em></p>

 > [!IMPORTANT]
 > _This project was very rushed._ We came in with no experience or practice, and had only 1/3 a semester to make everything happen.
-The cardboard "arena" shown above was thrown together in the last second, and there are **so** many improvements, changes, and new ideas I'd love to try.
+The cardboard "arena" shown above was thrown together in the last second; there are **so** many improvements, changes, and new ideas I'd love to try.
 If I had time I would...
 >
 > - Redesign the chassis to make battery easily removable
 > - Wire everything better and with less tape